-I went inside and picked up Tatum who was 11 dressed like Princess Belle from Disneyland.
-She fell 12 13 asleep in the car on the drive back to my house in North Van.
-During that time VPD phoned me a couple times asking 14 me to describe his truck, whether he had a dog, how many 15 entrances there were to the suite, and I took Princess 16 Belle home and put her to bed.
-About an hour later my 17 daughter Joni phoned to tell me Jeremy had been arrested.
-18 19 Today is the first time Vic has learned that I was the one who called the police.
-But I did it to save her life, and 20 I'm proud of my actions.
-21 both arrested.
+I went inside and picked up Tatum who was dressed like Princess Belle from Disneyland.
+She fell asleep in the car on the drive back to my house in North Van.
+During that time VPD phoned me a couple times asking me to describe his truck, whether he had a dog, how many entrances there were to the suite, and I took Princess Belle home and put her to bed.
+About an hour later my daughter Joni phoned to tell me Jeremy had been arrested.
+Today is the first time Vic has learned that I was the one who called the police.
+But I did it to save her life, and I'm proud of my actions.

+My daughter Joni had an experience with her boyfriend, a nice hardworking Indigenous man.
+They were living in North Van a couple of years ago and they got in to a verbal argument.
+The police were called and they were both arrested.
 She's a professional woman, as is Victoria.
 They're both professional women.
 And they were arrested for the night.
 When Joni appeared before a judge in the morning he shook his head at the absurdity of the arrest.
-And again my question is how many white girls get arrested who have been victims of abuse?

-22 My daughter Joni had an experience with her 23 boyfriend, a nice hardworking Indigenous man.
-They were 24 living in North Van a couple of years ago and they got in 25 to a verbal argument.
-The police were called and they were